rage/programming-23/data/part-1/3-more-about-variables.md

 </sample-output>

 Here the values stored in the three variables are not obtained from user input.
 They remain the same every time the program is executed.
+This is called _hard-coding_ data into the program.

 ## Changing the value of a variable